AndresICM/16S-rRNA-Metabarcoding-analysis/README.md

 # 16S-rRNA-Metabarcoding-Analysis
-Tutorial for the analysis of 16S rRNA metabarcoding sequences using Illumina pairend reads.
+Tutorial for the analysis of 16S rRNA metabarcoding sequences using Illumina paired end reads.
 This tutorial is based on the MiSeq SOP pipeline (https://mothur.org/wiki/miseq_sop/ Schloss et al., 2013.)

 ## Introduction

 Sequences were generated using data from a hydrocarbon bioremediation project.
-Two treatments were selected for this tutorial, a bioaugmentation with *Acinetobacter, Pseudomonas* and *Rhodococcus* strains, and a control.
+Two treatments were selected for this tutorial, bioaugmentation with *Acinetobacter, Pseudomonas* and *Rhodococcus* strains, and a control.
-Both treatments were inoculated with a high concentration of diesel before the beggining of the experiment, and were periodically turned over for aereation.
-Temperature, pH, total pretroleum hydrocarbons (TPH) and other physico-chemical parameters were monitored.
+Both treatments were inoculated with a high concentration of diesel before the begining of the experiment and were periodically turned over for aeration.
+Temperature, pH, total petroleum hydrocarbons (TPH) and other physicochemical parameters were monitored.
-The fundamental question of the experiment was observe the bacterial communities changes accross the experiment, and evaluate how they change while the TPH concentration decreases.
+The fundamental question of the experiment was to observe the bacterial communities' changes across the experiment, and evaluate how they change while the TPH concentration decreases.

 # Getting Started